Eisenmangel bei Frauen - Das sind die besten Lebensmittel

 * Estimated iron absorption taking into account the differences in bioavailability between Fe2+ and Fe3+

-In contrast to other online publications, however, we do not want to hide the fact that vitamin C can increase the iron absorption of non-heme iron.
-For example, even small amounts of vitamin C are often enough to improve iron absorption from plant sources.
+In contrast to other online publications, we do not want to hide the fact that vitamin C increases the iron absorption of non-heme iron can increase.
+Even small amounts of vitamin C are often sufficient to improve iron absorption from plant sources.

-Unfortunately, many plant-based foods contain antinutrients that can inhibit the absorption of the trace element when consumed in combination with iron-containing foods.
-Tannins, phytic acid, oxalic acid and phosphates, which are mainly found in coffee, black tea, red wine, cola, spinach, dark chocolate or cereal products, are particularly problematic.
-The calcium found in dairy products can also reduce the absorption of iron.
-On the other hand, the absorption of heme iron is hardly affected by antinutrients.
+Unfortunately, many plant-based foods contain antinutrients that can inhibit the absorption of iron when mixed with iron-rich foods.
+Tannins, phytic acid, oxalic acid, and phosphates, which are found primarily in coffee, black tea, red wine, cola, spinach, dark chocolate, and cereal products, are particularly problematic.
+Calcium, which is found in dairy products, can also inhibit the absorption of iron. iron However, the uptake of hemeiron hardly influenced by antinutrients.

-Even though iron deficiency is a rather rare deficiency symptom in our latitudes, women are disproportionately affected by iron deficiency.
-This often develops gradually, so that a latent iron deficiency goes unnoticed for a long time.
-Going to the doctor often only takes place when the iron stores are already exhausted.
-Due to the unbroken trend towards a meatless diet, more and more women are avoiding the best sources of iron such as liver and red meat.
-We hope that our article will help you to detect iron deficiency at an early stage or to prevent it through an appropriate diet.
+Although iron deficiency is a relatively rare deficiency symptom in our latitudes, women are disproportionately affected by it.
+It often develops gradually, so that latent iron deficiency goes unnoticed for a long time.
+A visit to the doctor often only occurs when iron stores are already depleted.
+Due to the ongoing trend toward meat-free diets, more and more women are forgoing the best sources of iron, such as liver and red meat.
+We hope that our article will help you detect iron deficiency early or prevent it through an appropriate diet.

 DISCLAIMER:

 This article is for informational purposes only.
-The text does not claim to be complete, nor can the topicality, correctness and balance of the information provided be guaranteed.
-The text is in no way a substitute for the professional advice of a doctor or pharmacist and it must not be used as a basis for independent diagnosis and the initiation, modification or termination of treatment of diseases.
-If you have any health questions or complaints, always consult your trusted doctor!
+The text makes no claim to completeness, nor can the timeliness, accuracy, or balance of the information presented be guaranteed.
+This text is in no way a substitute for professional advice from a physician or pharmacist, and it should not be used as a basis for self-diagnosis or for initiating, modifying, or discontinuing treatment of illnesses.
+Always consult your trusted physician if you have any health-related questions or complaints.

 Back to blog